Financial Aid 101 for Parents

 - Grants are a type of financial aid that does not have to be repaid in most circumstances.

 - Loans pertain to borrowed money – either from public or private sources – that must be repaid with interest.
 These can include federal loans (such as Stafford loans, Parent PLUS loans, and Graduate PLUS loans) and private loans.

 - Work study refers to a program that allows your child to earn money through various job opportunities while enrolled at Full Sail.

 - VA Benefits are specific to veterans of the US armed forces and their dependents.
 If you are a veteran and would like to confirm what benefits your child may be eligible for, head to the Veterans Affairs site to learn more.

 **Eligibility for Federal Financial Aid Programs requires that your child be a US citizen or eligible non-citizen.
 For more information on eligibility for non-citizens, head here.

 Full Sail’s hands-on approach to education also extends to our enrollment and admissions process.

 “Speaking to my own experience, financial aid was so hands-off.
 No one ever told me about the loans that I was borrowing, as far as interest rates,” shares Full Sail Financial Aid Representative Lauren Boye.
 “But the conversations that we have with students and parents, where we walk them through everything and answer questions they have ... just being that resource for them is, I think, very beneficial.”

-Our Enrollment Guides are dedicated to helping you and your child navigate every step in the process and is ready to answer your questions.
-You can send an email [email protected] to the Financial Aid department or call us at 800.226.7625.
+Our Financial Aid department is dedicated to helping you and your child navigate every step in the process and is ready to answer your questions.
+You can send the department an email or call them at 800.226.7625.